Cocaine Use: Health Risks, Long and Short-Term Effects

 The longer a person frequently uses cocaine, the greater the likelihood that these symptoms of mental health will be experienced and grow in intensity, potentially causing significant problems in an individual’s ability to function in daily life.5 Frequent use of cocaine is associated with lower quality sleep and greater intensity of depressive symptoms.5,7

 Cocaine withdrawal also impacts a person’s mood and mental health.
 Withdrawal is likely to be more severe the longer a person uses cocaine.
-Withdrawal can induce many negative mental health states including apathy, depressed mood, suicidal ideation and a condition known as anhedonia, which is an inability to feel pleasure.6
+Withdrawal can induce many negative mental health states including apathy, depressed mood, suicidal ideation, and a condition known as anhedonia, which is an inability to feel pleasure.6

-Effects of Cocaine on the Cardiovascular System
+What are the Effects of Cocaine on the Heart (Cardiovascular System)?

 The unwanted effects of cocaine use do not stop with the associated cognitive or mental health problems.
 Cocaine impacts many areas of the body, and its effects on the cardiovascular system are particularly damaging.8

 Even in young and healthy people, using cocaine—both short-term and long-term, chronic use—may lead to: 4,9